snozbot/fungus/Assets/Fungus/Docs/_2_pages.md

 }
 ~~~~~~~~~~~~~~~~~~~~

-## Notes
-- If there is only one Page in a Room, Fungus will automatically make this the active Page when entering the Room.
-- If a View has a child Page object, Fungus will automatically make this the active Page after transitioning to that View (e.g. via [SetView](@ref Fungus.GameController.SetView))).
-- If you find that text is not rendering on the Page you expect, you probably need to set the active Page explicitly using the method shown above.

 - - -

 # How do I write story text to the active Page?

-1. Use the [Title](@ref Fungus.GameController.Title) command to set the title text to be displayed at the top of the active page.
+1. Use the [SetHeader](@ref Fungus.GameController.SetHeader) command to set the header text to be displayed at the top of the active page.
+1. Use the [SetFooter](@ref Fungus.GameController.SetFooter) command to set the footer text to be displayed at the bottom of the active page.
-2. Use the [Say](@ref Fungus.GameController.Say) command to display a single line of story text and then wait for the player to press the continue button.
+2. Use the [Say](@ref Fungus.GameController.Say) command to display a single line of story text and then wait for the player to click to continue.

 ## C# code example
 ~~~~~~~~~~~~~~~~~~~~